arjunmehta/node-georedis/README.md

   sort: 'ASC', // or 'DESC' or true (same as 'ASC'), false (default)
   units: 'm', // or 'km', 'mi', 'ft'
   count: 100, // Number of results to return
-  accurate: true // Useful if in emulated mode and precision is important }
+  accurate: true // Useful if in emulated mode and accuracy is important }

-// look for all points within ~5000m of Toronto. geo.radius({latitude: 43.646838, longitude: -79.403723}, 5000, options, function(err, locations){
+// look for all points within ~5000m of Toronto with the options. geo.nearby({latitude: 43.646838, longitude: -79.403723}, 5000, options, function(err, locations){
   if(err) console.error(err)
   else console.log('nearby locations:', locations)
 })